Minnesota vs. Nebraska Predictions & Picks – August 31

 Minnesota vs. Nebraska Predictions & Picks: Odds, Moneyline, Spread - Thursday, August 31

-Our projection model predicts the Minnesota Golden Gophers will defeat the Nebraska Cornhuskers on Thursday, August 31 at 8:00 PM.
-For a complete projection on the matchup at Huntington Bank Stadium, which includes our prediction on the spread, over/under, and final score, keep reading.
+According to our computer projections, the Minnesota Golden Gophers will beat the Nebraska Cornhuskers when the two teams match up at Huntington Bank Stadium on Thursday, August 31, which begins at 8:00 PM.
+For our predictions on the spead, point total, and final score, see the rest of the article below.

 Looking to bet on Minnesota vs. Nebraska?
 Head to BetMGM using our link to claim a first-time depositor bonus!